the good life

 you can cook gourmet dish in the microwave.

-you can make love on a waterbed.
+you can make love in a waterbed.

 as i went through the list, however, i felt a sense of foreboding. these stuff have defined our way of life in such a way that we’d go to great lengths to ensure their preservation.

-it was at that point that i opened my eyes. i felt the need to pee.
+it was at that point that i opened my eyes. i felt the need to pee. and i mean it literally, folks. ha-ha. as the season of goodwill is upon us, this isn’t the time to make a political statement.